OHMS-DeAI/ohms-2.0/ohms-website/README.md

 - **Showcases** the revolutionary OHMS 2.0 autonomous agent platform
 - **Educates** visitors about the power of instruction-based AI creation
 - **Converts** interested users into active OHMS platform subscribers
-- **Demonstrates** the technical innovation behind NOVAQ compression
+- **Highlights** the secure HTTPS outcall mesh for connecting preferred LLM providers
 - **Communicates** the vision of democratized, on-chain AI intelligence

 ## 🏗️ Architecture Overview